hacky1997/snapfix/README.md

 snapfix diff stripe_invoice_paid --mode source
 ```

-Shows what changed structurally between the last two captures of a fixture.
-Exits with code `1` if differences are found — safe to use in CI.
-Re-capturing after an API version upgrade will show new or removed fields.
+Shows what changed structurally between the last two captures of a fixture, field by field.
+Useful for detecting API schema changes after upgrading a third-party library or SDK.
+Exits with code `1` if differences are found — safe to use as a CI gate.

 ```
 ✗  Changes detected in 'stripe_invoice_paid':